lostspace003/lostspace003/README.md

 <div align="justify">

-Not from a traditional developer background — yet leveraging AI to **build and deliver production-ready PoCs and enterprise applications** for clients worldwide.
+An **AI Enabler and Integrator** — leveraging AI to **build and deliver production-ready PoCs and enterprise applications** for clients worldwide.
 Bridging the gap between **C-suite vision and technical execution**: designing AI roadmaps, leading PoC-to-Pilot delivery, and enabling organization-wide AI adoption across the Microsoft AI stack.

 </div>